 A reader asks “The fun is gone.
-I know Boy Scouts is different than Cubs, but is it supposed to be no fun?
+I know Scouts BSA is different than Cubs, but is it supposed to be no fun?
 Is there a suggestion I can take to the Scoutmaster that might help him keep these boys interested?”

 The Journey to Excellence Service Project initiative encourages Scouting units to carry out meaningful service projects.